 Keep your business texting clear and friendly.
 With a short note, customers can quickly receive and read general information.
 Send longer and more personalized messages for customers needing more details or specific information.
 Be mindful of your tone, make sure it is relevant to the message you are sending and representative of your business.
 Without visual or auditory cues, business texting can seem cold or impersonal.
 Using names, like mentioned previously, or adding welcome messages and courteous sign-offs can all add to the actual content of your messages.

-Business texting allows you to advertise your upcoming sale dates and discount codes directly to interested customers.
+Business texting with a texting service for business allows you to advertise your upcoming sale dates and discount codes directly to interested customers.
 These short enticing messages can help bring an influx of customers during slow periods.
 Offering exclusive deals and limited-time offers will grab customers' attention and lead more customers to visit your business.
 Business texting also includes MMS or picture messaging, allowing you to send and receive images.
 Creating promotional images or digital flyers that you can send to customers via text message is another useful way to grab customers’ attention and incorporate business texting into your business’ marketing.
 Learn how to improve customer service and sales with business texting.

 A prompt response is especially helpful when customers are considering your business.
 Text messaging is a quick method of communication; make sure you fully answer customer questions or concerns brought up in your conversation.
 Remember to check you messages thoroughly before sending, catch and correct any errors in information or spelling.
 Business texting should represent your business as much as your other forms of business communication.